TNG/karma-child-process/CONTRIBUTING.md

 1. Create Pull-Requests for new features
     * please use the `eslint` settings in the repo for the code style
 1. Improve the documentation
-    * The karma-mockserver documentation is written in Markdown and is located in the projects root folder in the `README.md`.
+    * The karma-child-process documentation is written in Markdown and is located in the projects root folder in the `README.md`.
 1. Fix/implement known issues
     * Issues with the label [help wanted] would be the ideal candidate for that.
-1. Come up with new ideas for improving karma-mockserver
+1. Come up with new ideas for improving karma-child-process
-    * If you have an idea how karma-mockserver can be improved, just open a new issue and describe your idea.
+    * If you have an idea how karma-child-process can be improved, just open a new issue and describe your idea.
 1. Report bugs
-    * If you find a bug in karma-mockserver, please open a new issue.
+    * If you find a bug in karma-child-process, please open a new issue.
     * Provide a minimum working example of your configuration (`karma.conf.js`) and the versions of `node`, `karma-runner`, ...